Magnetic Resonance Imaging (MRI) Safety

 - Purse, wallet, money clip, credit cards, cards with magnetic strips

-- Electronic devices such as beepers or cell phones
+- Electronic devices such as beepers, cell phones, smartphones and tablets

 - Hearing aids